How the Indian System Keeps ‘Single’ Women Dependent on Others

 Singleness is also looked upon in society with unwarranted pity.
 But, as Bhargava points out, “there are many women who are choosing singledom as a viable option.
 It’s not as if they are in this position because fate doesn’t have a partner for them.”

-Systemic bias thus ignores the emotional ecosystem that actually supports them — the friendships and other emotional bonds.
-This is an important point to factor in.
-That “people can survive in relationships that are not sexual, on the basis of trust and understanding,” would also mean that they don’t need heteronormative bonds to survive.
+Systemic bias thus ignores the emotional ecosystem that actually supports them — the friendships and other rich emotional bonds.
+This is an important point to factor in; that “people can survive in relationships that are not sexual, but based on trust and understanding,” would also mean that they don’t need heteronormative bonds to survive.
 When Fathima was admitted to the hospital a few years ago, policies required a partner or family to be there – both weren’t an option for her.
 She insisted on giving her workplace colleagues’ numbers, but to no avail.
 “I understand the policy in case of death or other reasons,” she says.
 “But the insistence… really pushed me into a corner.”

-The system must change to acknowledge these ecosystems by allowing single women to use contacts other than family to access facilities.
+The system must change toacknowledge these ecosystems by allowing single women to use contacts other than family to access facilities.
+Earlier this year, NGO The Banyan Tree arranged three ration cards by listing other “sisters” of the organization as family members.

 Related on The Swaddle: